 WORLD OF WARMTH, ARNO VLOOSWIJK / SCIENCE PHOTO LIBRARY WORLD OF WARMTH, ARNO VLOOSWIJK / SCIENCE PHOTO LIBRARY

 Radiator, thermogram footage.
 Thermography records the temperature of surfaces by detecting long-wavelength infrared radiation.
 The colours show variations in temperature.
 The scale runs from white (warmest), through yellow, orange, red and purple to blue (coldest).
-In this footage, the radiator is initially at room temperature.
-After being turned on, hot water flows into it and it radiates heat (bright yellow).
-Some of the surrounding objects also start to heat up and a heat reflection is visible on the floor.
+A colour-coded temperature scale is at right, ranging from 20 degrees Celsius (dark blue) to 56 degrees Celsius (white).
+In this footage, the radiator starts off radiating heat at a temperature of around 52 degrees Celsius, and then cools to room temperature.

 Model release not required.
 Property release not required.